 To reconcile is to seek the healing of what’s been broken.
-We all experience brokenness in our families, churches, and communities in different ways: through disagreement, disconnection, violence, and conflict.
+We all experience brokenness in our families, neighbourhoods, and communities in different ways: through disagreement, disconnection, violence, and conflict.
 But where there is conflict there is also opportunity to re-imagine a new way of life.
 When we can learn to move towards conflict, extend hospitality to those who have different beliefs or opinions, speak into societal divisions, and hold space for meaningful communication, true healing can take place.
-This is the ministry God has given us, spoken about in 2 Corinthians 5: a ministry of reconciling ourselves to Him, to one another, and to creation.

-The Fellowship of St Ethelburga welcomes new members!
+The Fellowship of St Ethelburga welcomes new members.
 We come together in worship, discussion and prayer.
-Together, we aim to ask of ourselves what is it be be a Christian Peacemaker?
+Together, we ask ourselves, what is it be be a Christian in todays world?

 St Ethelburga’s is a ‘maker of peace-makers’.
 We inspire and equip individuals and communities to contribute, in their own particular contexts, to activating a global culture of peace.